Workerly/elysium/@elysiumjs/heracles/README.md

 > Robust background job processing for Elysium.js applications

 Heracles is a powerful background job processing system for Elysium.js applications.
-It provides a flexible and scalable solution for running tasks in the background, managing queues, and distributing workloads across multiple workers.
+It provides a flexible and scalable solution for running tasks in the background, managing queues, and distributing workloads across multiple workers using Redis as the transport.

 ## Features

 - **Job queues**: Organize jobs into different queues with custom settings
-- **Transports**: Choose between thread-based or Redis-based job distribution
+- **Transports**: Abstract communication layer between queues and workers
-- **Worker pool**: Efficiently distribute jobs across multiple workers
+- **Worker pool**: Efficiently coordinate workers across multiple processes or servers
 - **Scheduling**: Schedule jobs to run at specific times
 - **Retries**: Automatically retry failed jobs with configurable backoff
 - **Prioritization**: Assign priorities to jobs within a queue